Time from NPL (MSF): Slow code

 Bits 17A–51A encode the time of the following minute in binary-coded decimal, most significant bit first.
 Beginning with bit 17A comes 4 bits of tens of years, 4 bits of years, 1 bit of tens of months, 4 bits of months, 2 bits of tens of days, 4 bits of days, 3 bits of day of week (0=Sunday), 2 bits of tens of hours, 4 bits of hours, 3 bits of tens of minutes, and 4 bits of minutes.

 Bits 52A–59A provide another way to identify minute boundaries.
 This sequence 01111110 never appears elsewhere in the A bits; due to BCD encoding, at most five consecutive 1 bits can appear elsewhere in the A bits (bits 27A–31A, on July 30 or 31, or bits 33A–37A, if a day ending in 7 falls on a Saturday).
 These six consecutive 1 bits thus uniquely identify the end of the minute.

 Bits 54B–57B provide odd parity over the time code.
 The 4 parity bits cover years (8 bits), months and days (11 bits), day of week (3 bits), and time of day (13 bits) respectively.

 Bit 58B indicates the broadcast time is summer time.
 Bit 53B gives warning that the summer time bit is about to change.
-It is set for 61 consecutive minutes, starting 1 hour 7 seconds before the change, and ending 7 seconds before the change, 5 seconds before the first changed bit 58B, which is itself transmitted 2 seconds (1.7–1.8 seconds, to be more precise) before the moment of the time change.
+When bit 53B is in use, it is set for 61 consecutive minutes, starting 1 hour 7 seconds before the time change, and ending 7 seconds before the time change; this is also 5 seconds before the change of bit 58B, which is itself transmitted 2 seconds (1.7–1.8 seconds, to be more precise) before the moment of the time change.

-Shortcomings of the current signal format
+Shortcomings of the signal format

-MSF does not broadcast any explicit advance warning of upcoming leap seconds, which occur less than once a year on average.
-The only indication is a change in the number of padding bits before the time code during the minute before the leap second.
-Therefore, unless a leap-second announcement is manually entered into a receiver in advance, it may take some time until an autonomous MSF receiver regains synchronization with UTC after a leap second (especially if the reception is not robust at the time of the leap second).
+MSF does not broadcast any advance warning of leap seconds, which occur less than once a year on average.
+Its only indication that a leap second will be added is a change in the number of padding bits before the time code during the minute before the leap second.
+Therefore, unless a leap-second announcement is manually entered into a receiver in advance, an autonomous MSF receiver may take some time to regain synchronization with UTC after a leap second (especially if the reception is not robust at the time of the leap second).

-The time signal only provides 1 hour warning of summer-time changes.
+Like DCF77, MSF provides 1 hour warning of summer-time changes but no warnings in the days that precede those changes.